Service Dogs come in all shapes and sizes.

-The term "Service Dog" encompasses a broad range of assistance animals that have been trained to assist their handlers with physical, or psychiatric disabilities.
+The term Service Dog encompasses a broad range of assistance animals that have been trained to assist their owners with their disabilities.
 The Americans with Disabilities Act (ADA) requires public and privately owned establishments serving the public, such as restaurants, hotels, retail stores, taxicabs, airplanes, theaters, concert halls, and sports facilities, to allow people with disabilities to bring their service animals onto business premises in whatever areas customers are generally allowed.

-SDA recognizes that many Americans
+SDA recognizes that most every person

-in America may have some form of disability
+in America may have some form of disability.

 Service Dogs America can assist you in your